almaan/stereoscope/README.md

  -tf data/comp/synthetic/proportions.hippo.tsv -o res/comp -mn stereoscope DWLS devonvSeq

 ```
-Which will generate a image like the follwing :
+Which will generate an image like the follwing :

 ![alt text](imgs/stereoscope-deconvseq-DWLS-boxplot.png "Comparison of Methods")